GinaStavropoulou/kcod-website/content/education/topics.md

 Contact: [Bastiaan van Loenen](mailto:B.VanLoenen@tudelft.nl)

-## Privacy in the open data ecosystem
+## Data protection in the open data ecosystem
 In a true open data ecosystem, there is an overwhelming number of datasets available.
 This may have consequences for the identifiability of the data, because if the so-called mosaic-effect: combining several datasets that each on their own does not contain personal data may identify a single person.
 A clear boundary between personal and non-personal would stimulate open data use, but this appears in many jurisdictions to depend on the specific circumstances of the case.
 How to balance the utility of a dataset and the protection of personal data remains uncertain.
 Do we need AI to instantly establish a balancing score of utility versus identifiability to be ‘safe’, do we need to reconsider the concept of personal data?
 Will jurisdictions that lack legislation on personal data-processing benefit by developing products building on open data about people and move towards a data dictatorship?
 These are only a few of the questions that should be subject to further study.

 Contact: [Hendrik Ploeger](mailto:H.D.Ploeger@tudelft.nl)